 How you cringe and ask, “what was I thinking?”

-This was back before I knew about printable recipes, or picture taking, or anything that really applies to a baking website.
+This was also back before I knew about printable recipes, or SEO, or anything that really applies to a running a website.

-You could totally use Quick Oats if that’s all you have.
+Also, I used Old Fashioned Oats (Rolled Oats) in my cookies.
+I like the texture and look better than Quick Oats in these, but please note you can absolutely use Quick Oats too!
 The only difference is Quick Oats are basically coarsely chopped oats, so they cook quicker.
 They are great in baking, honestly because your cookie might look a little more uniform than they do using an Old Fashioned or Rolled Oat.

 I just happen to like the look and taste of the whole oats in these cookies.
 Up to you.

 You could certainly use Craisins too.
 Or golden raisins…

 But honestly, try white chocolate in these.
 You’ll never go back.

 I like to chill the dough before I bake them.
 I like the thickness it leaves the baked cookies when the dough is chilled, and also, the flavors combine and are just better if you give it an overnight.

 BUT you don’t have to.
 They will taste great if you don’t chill the dough, but they will spread a bit more while they are baking, so just know that.

 Then when they’re baked, you should definitely sit down and eat 2.